aneoconsulting/ArmoniK.Samples/cpp/HelloWorld/README.md

 make build_client
 ```

 You can modify the image names in the `Makefile` or pass them as parameters.
+By default this will build the images
+`armonik-cpp-hello-worker:0.1.0-api` and `armonik-cpp-hello-client:0.1.0-api`

 Make sure to modify the ```appsettings.json``` for our client to communicate with our ArmoniK deployment.